wizaplace/starterkit/README.md

 $ make dev-from-scratch
 ```

 The website is now reachable at [http://demo.loc/](http://demo.loc/).
+You can have access to the profiler bar at [http://demo.loc/app_dev.php](http://demo.loc/app_dev.php).

 At any time you can rebuild everything by running `make dev-from-scratch` again.